 In other words, the area of a right triangle is one-half the product of the lengths of its legs.
 We know the length of one leg, and if we had the length of the other leg we'd be all set.
 Thankfully, we can use the Pythagorean Theorem to find the length of that missing piece.
 Otherwise, this triangle might need to be fitted for a peg leg.

 This is great.
 If you write that down as your final answer, however, all your work will have been for nothing.
-We have not yet answered what the problem was asking us to find.
+We haven't yet answered the actual question in the problem.
 Glancing back at the problem to remind ourselves what we were supposed to be looking for (oh, right, the area of the triangle), we see that we now have all the pieces we need.
-We know the height of the triangle is 7 and its base is , so its area is
+We know the height of the triangle is 7 and its base is , so its area is:

-That's a little nasty looking, but there is unfortunately no nicer way to write this.
+That's a little nasty looking, but unfortunately there's no nicer way to write this.
 We're done.
 We wash our hands of you, ugly word problem.

 Be careful: If you've read through the examples in this section and they made complete sense to you, give yourself a pat on the back—or a pat on the knee, if that's more easily accessible.
 You've gotten off to an excellent start.

 Then, ask yourself this: would you know what to do if you were given similar problems and asked to solve them by yourself without looking at any webpages, books, or notes?
 Aye, there's the rub.
-Make sure you know how to approach the exercises, and any other problems available in your textbook or from your teacher, before deciding you are ready to stop studying.
+Make sure you know how to approach the exercises, and any other problems available in your textbook or from your teacher, before deciding you're ready to stop studying.
 If the following exercises give you trouble, you can always review the above examples to figure out where you went wrong.
-They will always be there for you, like Ross, Rachel, Chandler, Monica, Joey and Phoebe.
+They'll always be there for you, like Ross, Rachel, Chandler, Monica, Joey, and Phoebe.
 Okay, we'll throw Gunther in there, too.

-Here's a hint for all of the exercises below: draw pictures.
+Here's a hint for all of the problems coming up in the exercise section: draw pictures.
 Bonus hint: the pictures should actually relate to the problem at hand.
 Art class is next period.

-The length of one leg of a right triangle is proportional to the length of the other leg, with constant of proportionality 5.
-If the hypotenuse of the triangle has length 100, what are the exact lengths of the legs?
+The length of one leg of a right triangle is proportional to the length of the other leg, with a constant of proportionality of 5.
+If the hypotenuse of the triangle has a length of 100, what are the exact lengths of the legs?